Shahn Alston

 Physical Profile

-Alston possesses a compact and powerful build at 5-foot-10 and approximately 205 pounds.
-This frame gives him a low center of gravity and allows him to break tackles effectively.
-While he doesn't have elite breakaway speed, he displays good burst and agility.
-His strength is evident in his ability to run through contact and his impressive weight room numbers, including a 520-pound squat and a 325-pound bench press.
+Alston possesses a compact and powerful build at a listed 5-foot-10 and 205 pounds.
+This frame provides him with a low center of gravity and the core strength to break tackles and consistently move the pile.
+While not possessing elite long speed (4.66 40-yard dash), his short-area quickness and balance are evident.
+His strength is verified with impressive weight room numbers, including a 325-pound bench press and a 520-pound squat, which translates directly to his on-field power.

 Play Style